devopstoday11/ansible_gitlab/README.md

 # Ansible : Playbook Gitlab

-The aim of this project is to deploy a Gitlab instance on Vagrant instance.
+The aim of this project is to deploy Gitlab on Vagrant instances.

 ## Getting Started